State College, Pennsylvania: Construction boom

 On March 20, 2019, State College police officer Jordan Pieniazek shot and killed Osaze Osagie, a 29-year-old man, during a wellness check.
 An investigation by the state police was passed down to the district attorney of Centre County, Bernie Cantorna, who determined that the shooting was justified.
 Protests began after the district attorney's report was released on May 8, 2019.
 On May 31, 2020, thousands took part in a protest downtown against police brutality with an emphasis on the murder of George Floyd and killing of Osaze Osagie.
 It became one of the largest protests in the county's history.
 Demonstrations would continue for years, including a 24-hour occupation of the State College Borough municipal building in November 2020 and a march in 2021 outside the Marvin Gardens apartments where Osagie was fatally shot.
-In 2023, the federal judge for the Middle District of Pennsylvania, Matthew William Brann, dissmised a lawsuit against the borough and police involved.
+In 2023, the federal judge for the Middle District of Pennsylvania, Matthew William Brann, dismissed a lawsuit against the borough and police involved.
 March 20 was declared “Osaze Osagie Day of Remembrance” by the State College Borough in 2023.
 Osagie's parents established two scholarships, The Osaze's Heart Community Service Scholarship for racially underrepresented State High seniors, and The Osaze Olufemi Osagie Memorial Scholarship for Educational Equity for Penn State students with intellectual and mental health diagnoses.

 The borough became the first municipality in Pennsylvania to pass a resolution for a ceasefire in the Gaza war.
 The measure passed unanimously on December 20, 2023 after months of marches and demonstrations.
 A copy of the resolution was forwarded to President Joe Biden; senators John Fetterman and Bob Casey Jr.; and representative Glenn Thompson.